utdata/icj-class/static-apps/static-01-framework.md

 ## Goals for this lesson

-We will:
+We will learn the features of this project template in steps:

+### Templates

-- Learn about static site generators and the template we will use.
+- We'll learn about static site generators and templates.
 - We'll rebuild our Ship's Log site with two types of pages: an index, and then multiple entry pages.

+### Loops and Google Sheets data

+- We'll learn about using Google Sheets to manage data in our project.
+- We'll introduce loops to process data on our pages.

+### Google Docs and ArchieML for content

+- We'll learn about using Google Docs/ArchieML for content.
+- We'll refactor our blog pages to use Google Docs for the blog posts.

+### Baking pages

+- We'll learn about the bake command in the project
-- We'll introduce a "data" element to repeat code in a loop.
+- We'll create a series of pages based on a data source.

 ## Building up to the static-generator app